 Related: Disney’s Boardwalk Inn Review

 This wraps up our tour of the area surrounding Disney’s Crescent Lake.
-Hopefully, this was able to give you a few ideas for planning some leisure time in to your next visit.
+Hopefully, this was able to give you a few ideas for planning some leisure time during your next visit.

-As someone who visits Disney World often, I find that the times spent at areas like this are the ones that solidify my decision to return often.
+As someone who visits Disney World often, I find that the times spent in areas like this are the ones that solidify my decision to return.